Skip to content

 iOS Simulator

 While developing and debugging an application, the Xcode toolchain generates x86 code, which can be executed in the iOS simulator.
 However, for a release build, only ARM code is generated (incompatible with the iOS simulator).
-That's why applications downloaded from the Apple App Store cannot be used for any kind of application analysis on the iOS simulator.
+That's why applications downloaded from the Apple App Store cannot be used for any application analysis on the iOS simulator.

 Corellium